“Illinois has no genesis, no history, no shoals or deeps, no tides of life and death.” Aldo Leopold, Illinois Bus Ride

 I first began volunteering at Midewin soon after its establishment in 1996.
 Click here for a DNAInfo Chicago article that touches upon that tale.

 Inspired by Leopold, who chronicled his efforts to restore the health of a washed out Wisconsin farm in A Sand County Almanac, I launched A Midewin Almanac, a blog about my volunteer restoration efforts to help transform the former arsenal lands back to native tallgrass prairie.
-Click on a link below. l Enjoy.
+These posts form the basis for the book I’m currently writing.
+Please click on the links below.
+Enjoy.